How Many Cubic Feet Are In One Yard

 The Fundamental Conversion

 The key to converting between cubic feet and cubic yards lies in understanding the relationship between feet and yards.
 As mentioned earlier, one yard is equal to three feet.
-Therefore, to convert cubic yards to cubic feet, we need to consider that each dimension (length, width, and height) is three times larger in a cubic yard than in a cubic foot.
+That's why, to convert cubic yards to cubic feet, we need to consider that each dimension (length, width, and height) is three times larger in a cubic yard than in a cubic foot.

 The conversion factor is derived as follows: